ThePhD/sol2/docs/source/tutorial/existing.rst

 There are a few things that creating a ``sol::state`` does for you.
 You can read about it :ref:`in the sol::state docs<state-automatic-handlers>` and call those functions directly if you need them.

 .. _create a DLL that loads some Lua module: https://github.com/ThePhD/sol2/tree/develop/examples/require_dll_example
-.. _work with an external Lua library: https://github.com/ThePhD/sol2/tree/develop/examples/interop
+.. _work with an external Lua wrapper/framework/library: https://github.com/ThePhD/sol2/tree/develop/examples/interop